jim60105/sd-image-format-converter/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/jim60105/sd-image-format-converter/badge)](https://www.codefactor.io/repository/github/jim60105/sd-image-format-converter)

-This PowerShell script is designed to efficiently convert image files from one format to another, ensuring that the generation data for Stable Diffusion conventional usage is preserved.
+This PowerShell script / Bash script is designed to efficiently convert image files from one format to another, ensuring that the generation data for Stable Diffusion conventional usage is preserved.
 It serves as a convenient tool for users who require image format conversions while maintaining the integrity of Stable Diffusion generation data.

 The converted images are compatible with [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [Civitai](https://civitai.com/).